ganbuan/CyberNotebook/README.md

 + **cat [file1.log] [file2.log] > [combined.log]**
 + **grep "[search_keyword]" [file.log]**
 + **less [file.log]** - separates log file into chunks (i.e. page at a time); use spacebar to move to next page, b to previous page; type / then pattern to search; use n to navigate to next occurence of search, N to navigate to the previous occurrence

+## SIEM
+<i>Security Information and Event Management System (SIEM)</i> is a tool that collects data from various endpoints across the network to a centralised location and performs correlation.

+SIEMs have the advantage of taking these logs from various sources but also provides an abilityo to correlate between events, search through logs, investigate incidents, and respond appropriately.
+Some key features include:
++ Real-time log ingestion
++ Alerting on anomalous activities
++ 24/7 monitoring and visibility
++ Threat protection through early detection
++ Data insights and visualisation
++ Investigate past incidents

+### Log Sources
+Remember that there are different types of log sources
++ Host-Centric Log Sources - capture events that occurred within or related to a host (e.g. Windows Event logs, Sysmon, Osquery, etc)
++ Network-Centric Log Sources - generated when hosts communicate with each other or through the internet (e.g. SSH, VPN, HTTP/s, FTP, etc)

+For Windows, <i>Event Viewer</i> is the main tool where different logs are stored and viewed.
+These logs are forwarded to the SIEM for better monitoring and visibility.

+For Linux, common locations for log storage include:
++ <i>/var/log/httpd</i> - contains HTTP request/reponse and error logs
++ <i>/var/log/apache</i> - contains apache related logs
++ <i>/var/log/cron</i> - stores cron jobs events
++ <i>/var/log/auth.log</i> and <i>/var/log/secure</i> - stores authentication logs
++ <i>/var/log/kern</i> - stores kernel related events

+### Log Ingestion
+Each SIEM has its own way of ingesting logs.
+Common methods include:
++ Agent/Forwader - a tool by Splunk that is installed in the endpoint that configures them to capture all important logs and send them to the SIEM server
++ Syslog - protocol to collect data from various systems (e.g. webservers, databases) and sent in real-time to a centralised destination
++ Manual Upload - some solutions (i.e. Splunk, ELK) allow offline data ingestion
++ Port-Forwarding - listens on a certain port, and endpoints forward the data to the SIEM on the listening port

+### Log & Alert Analysis
+Dashboards are the most important components of the SIEM as they present data for analysis after normalisation and ingestion.
+Some information that are summarised include:
++ Alert highlights
++ System notifications
++ Health alerts
++ List of failed login attempts
++ Events ingested count
++ Rules triggered
++ Top domains visited

+Correlation rules are logical expressions that are set to be triggered if met.
+These allow timely detection of threats.
+Some examples include:
++ If the Log source is WinEventLog AND EventID is 104 - Trigger an alert Event Log Cleared
++ If Log Source is WinEventLog AND EventCode is 4688, and NewProcessName contains whoami, then Trigger an ALERT WHOAMI command Execution DETECTED

+Analysts spend most of their time on the dashboards, watching for triggers.
+Once an alert is triggered, the events/flows associated are examined, while the rule is checked to see which conditions are met.
+This process can be broken down as follows:
+1. If alert is a False Alarm, which may required tuning of the rule; if alert is a True Positive, perform further investigation.
+2. Contact asset owner to inquire about the activity.
+3. If suspicious activity is confirmed, isolate the infected host.
+4. Block the suspicious IP.